-With a bit of spice, oodles of cheese and loads of deliciousness, this Low Carb Chili Relleno Casserole is pure comfort any time of day!
+With a bit of spice, oodles of cheese, and loads of deliciousness, this Low Carb Chile Rellenos Casserole Recipe is pure comfort any time of day!
 It’s ridiculously simple and absolutely irresistible!

-I’ve served this versatile Tex-Mex Casserole Dish for a Lenten Friday night entree, Meatless Monday and weekend brunches.
+I’ve served this versatile Tex-Mex Casserole Dish for a Lenten Friday night entree, Meatless Monday, and weekend brunches.
 Plus, I love having leftovers for lunch.